Victoria Mboko: The Next Big Thing in Women’s Tennis?

 Victoria Mboko continues to rise on both the ITF and WTA circuits, steadily improving her ranking and proving her ability against elite competition.
 Her aggressive baseline game, heavy topspin forehand, and mental resilience have been key in defeating top-ranked opponents — including four Grand Slam champions in one week at the 2025 Canadian Open.

-Her most significant victory to date came in Montreal, where she captured her first WTA title by defeating Naomi Osaka 2–6, 6–4, 6–1 in the final.
+Her most significant early-career victory came in Montreal, where she captured her first WTA title by defeating Naomi Osaka 2–6, 6–4, 6–1 in the final.
 It was the culmination of a historic run as a wildcard that included wins over Sofia Kenin, Coco Gauff, and Elena Rybakina.

 For updated match records and detailed statistics, follow her official WTA profile.